citra-emu/citra-web/site/content/entry/citra-progress-report-2018-q2.md

 For the longest time, many games were unplayable or needed workarounds on Citra due to them needing the software keyboard applet.
-The reason being that whenever they would try to call it, Citra didn't have it implemented and so would crash.
+The reason being that whenever they would try to call it, Citra didn't implement it, and so would simply tell the game that the user entered "Citra" and tapped OK, without actually prompting.
 But now, thanks to [zhaowenlan1779](https://github.com/zhaowenlan1779) and [jroweboy](https://github.com/jroweboy), it now has fully functional software keyboard emulation!

 {{< figure src="/images/entry/citra-progress-report-2018-q2/swkbd.png"
-    title="Now the professor will finally stop calling you CITRA!" >}}
+    title="Now the professor will finally stop calling you Citra!" >}}

 Whenever a game requests it, Citra will pause the game and pull up a text box that you can fill in like any other.